mangokip/BombTimer/README.md

 ![Screenshot](Screenshot.jpg)
 NOT MY WORK.
 JUST A FORK SO I CAN RUN THIS ON GITHUB PAGES.
-ALL CREDITS TO https://github.com/livinamuk **Usage**
+ALL CREDITS TO https://github.com/livinamuk ONLY ORIGINAL CODE IS FOR INDEX.HTML AND SOME MODS TO THE SCRIPT FOR WEB USAGE

+**Usage**

 ```js